howe-s/Portfolio/README.md

 ## License

-MIT License - feel free to use and modify for your own portfolio
+Feel free to use and modify for your own portfolio

 ## Contact
 - GitHub: [@howe-steve](https://github.com/howe-s)